SFRJ/edge2edge/README.md

 ![ScreenShot](https://raw.githubusercontent.com/SFRJ/edge2edge/master/diagram.png)

-Note:
+Notes:
 I created a fake server for every system that the application under tests talks to, this way the acceptance test is isolated and tests just the application from edge to edge.

-Note: It's very important to not confuse edge to edge with a system integration test.
+It's very important to not confuse edge to edge with a system integration test.
 This is an acceptance test for an application, it describes the criteria for acceptance for the application under test, and not for the whole system.